-2024 (projected) 2023 2022 2021 2020 2019 47% 50% 47% 36% 38% 42%
+2025 (projected) 2024 2023 2022 2021 2020 46% 50% 50% 47% 36% 38%

-In 2024, the Corporation conducted an anonymous and voluntary survey on Board diversity.
-The objective was to determine the number of directors who self-identify as a woman, a member of a visible minority, an Indigenous person, a person with a disability or a member of the LGBTQ+ community (the "Designated Groups").
+In 2025, the Corporation conducted an anonymous and voluntary survey on Board diversity.
+The objective was to determine the number of directors who self-identify as a woman, a member of a visible minority, an Indigenous person, a person with a disability or a neurodivergent condition or a member of the LGBTQ+ community (the "Designated Groups").
 The results of this survey are presented below.
 Please note that an individual may self-identify as a member of one or more Designated Groups, that self-identification as a member of any group is subjective and that if a director chose not to self-identify as a member of a certain group, the Corporation did not make any assumption or otherwise assign data to that individual.

 Self-identification with a Designated Group Number of directors Percentage of directors

 Number %

-Women (1) 8 50
+Women (1) 7 50

-Visible minorities(2) 2 12.5
+Visible minorities (2) 2 14

 Indigenous persons(3) 0 0

-People with disabilities (4) 1 6.25
+People with disabilities or a neurodivergent condition (4) 0 0

-Members of the LGBTQ+(5) community 0 0
+Members of the LGBTQ+ (5) community 0 0

-Total of members who self-identify as being part of one or more Designated Groups 8 50
+Total of members who self- identify as being part of one or more Designated Groups 7 50

-- (1) Persons who identify as female. - (2) Persons other than Indigenous peoples, who are non-Caucasian in race or non-white in colour. - (3) Indigenous peoples (with or without status) include First Nations, Métis and Inuit in Canada. - (4) Persons who have a long-term or recurring physical, mental, sensory, psychiatric or learning impairment and who (a) consider themselves to be disadvantaged in employment by reason of that impairment, or (b) believe that an employer or potential employer is likely to consider them to be disadvantaged in employment by reason of that impairment, and includes persons whose functional limitations owing to their impairment have been accommodated in their current job or workplace. - (5) The acronym LGBTQ+ stands for sexual and gender diverse communities: lesbian, gay, bisexual, trans (including non-binary), queer, questioning, intersex, asexual, aromantic or agender, two-spirit (2 or 2S) and other sexual or gender minorities.
+- (1) Persons who identify as female. - (2) Persons other than Indigenous peoples, who are non-Caucasian in race or non-white in colour. - (3) Indigenous peoples (with or without status) include First Nations, Métis and Inuit in Canada. - (4) Persons with one or more personal factors (impairments, disabilities, disorders or other characteristics) that prevent them from carrying out all or part of their usual activities (physical movement, working, etc.), temporarily or permanently.
+A person is considered neurodivergent when their neurological functions (e.g., the way they learn and process information) or behaviours differ from what is considered typical. - (5) The acronym LGBTQ+ stands for sexual and gender-diverse communities: lesbian, gay, bisexual, trans (including non-binary), queer, questioning, intersex, asexual, aromantic or agender, two-spirit (2 or 2S) and other sexual or gender minorities.